byCrookie/discord-music/README.md

 > Recommended: Use the docker image to run the bot.

 [Dockerfile](Dockerfile) lets you build a docker image of the bot.
-The argument BUILDPLATFORM can be used to specify the target runtime of the image.
+The platform argument to specify the target environment of the image.
 The default value is `linux-x64`.
+Supported are `linux-x64` and `linux-arm64`.
 All config values have to be provided as environment variables.
 This can be achieved by using the `--env-file` option of the `docker run` command or other methods to pass environment variables to the container.
 The cache location should be mounted as a volume to persist the cache between container